 Atlas is a horse who was discarded when he couldn’t pull a plow.

-Donate to help our horsesSponsor Reba
+Donate to help Reba

 Reba has kissing spine and needs surgery so she can thrive and be a part of our lesson program.

-Donate to help our horsesSponsor Lincoln
+Donate to help Lincoln

 Lincoln is a 13-year-old, beautiful, large Dutch Warmblood Cross who had the bad misfortune of working as an Amish buggy horse.
 He was inhumanely driven and beaten with chains until he was broken and could no longer serve.
 His Amish master discarded him at The New Holland Auction Barn where most slaughter buyers come to purchase unwanted horses.

-Donate to help our horsesSponsor Tebo
+Donate to help Tebo

 Tebo was found tied to a tree and was rescued.
 He was then adopted by his mom and brought to Bearfoot Ranch where he serves as a therapeutic lesson horse for children.
 During an encounter with Tebo, an autistic child spoke for the first time.